scalepilledpooh/hosptial-waittime/README.md

 ## Features

 - View hospital locations on an interactive map
-- See current wait times and bed availability
+- See current wait times and bed availability, color-coded by delay
 - Submit anonymous wait time reports
 - Filter hospitals by distance and current wait times